 Wear your clothes out

 There are now microparticles of plastic in every nook and cranny of the planet.
-They can be found at the bottom of the deepest pit in the Pacific Ocean, in virtually every glass of water we drink, in the fish we eat, and in the air we breathe.
-We are suffocating in the stuff, and its killing both us and the planet.
-Quickly.
+They can be found at the bottom of the deepest pit in the Pacific Ocean, in virtually every glass of water we drink and in the fish we eat; and in the air we breathe.
+We are suffocating in the stuff and its killing both us and the planet; quickly.

-Research shows that 90% of bottled water contains plastic particles, and that we consume about 5 grams every week from the liquids we drink; that's roughly the size of a credit card.
+Research shows that 90% of bottled water contains plastic particles.
+We consume about 5 grams every week from the liquids we drink; that's roughly the weight of a credit card.

-Every week.
-Some of it comes from old clothes that we have tossed in the garbage.
+Every week and some of it comes from old clothes that we have tossed in the garbage.

 So too your salt cellar is a rich source of plastic microparticles; it is garnered from seawater.